ps-prabhjyotsingh/spinup-laravel-template/README.md

 ### Configuration

-Reverb is already configured in `.env.example`.
+Reverb is already configured in `.env.example.spin`.
 Ensure your Laravel project has these settings:

 ```env
 BROADCAST_CONNECTION=reverb